Contact:

-The propeller—often also called an airscrew—converts the rotary motion of a drive into straight-line thrust.
+The propeller – often also called an airscrew – converts the rotary motion of a drive into straight-line thrust.
 It accelerates air rearwards, thereby generating a forward propulsive force.
+In fluid-dynamic terms, thrust results from increased mass flow and velocity change across the propeller disk.
 Propellers shape not only propeller-driven aircraft and crewed air vehicles, but also countless uncrewed systems such as drones as well as test stands and experimental facilities.
-In the planning, construction, maintenance, and deconstruction of such facilities, there is a direct link to construction and separation work: foundations of test stands, noise-control structures, enclosures, concrete ducts, or fixings often have to be modified, selectively demolished, or completely deconstructed—task areas in which tools such as concrete pulverizers or hydraulic rock and concrete splitters from Darda GmbH can play a practical role.
+In the planning, construction, maintenance, and deconstruction of such facilities, there is a direct link to construction and separation work: foundations of test stands, noise-control structures, enclosures, concrete ducts, or fixings often have to be modified, selectively demolished, or completely deconstructed – task areas in which tools such as concrete pulverizers or hydraulic rock and concrete splitters from Darda GmbH can play a practical role.
 For many of these activities, principles of concrete demolition and deconstruction apply.

 A propeller is a rotating thrust device whose profiled blades have graded pitch and twist along the radius.
-Each blade acts as an airfoil that generates force through inflow and angle of attack; the tangential component of this force provides thrust.
-Key parameters include diameter, pitch, blade count, rotational speed, and efficiency.
-Propellers are available as fixed- or variable-pitch units, with constant-speed control or variable blade pitch, and in standard, controllable, or reversible versions.
+Each blade acts as an airfoil that generates force through inflow and angle of attack; the axial component of this force provides thrust, while the tangential component represents aerodynamic torque.
+Key parameters include diameter, pitch, blade count, solidity, advance ratio, rotational speed, and efficiency.
+Propellers are available as fixed- or variable-pitch units, including constant-speed and reversible versions, with feathering options for safety and drag reduction.

 Historical development and contemporary configurations

 Historically, laminated wooden propellers with coated protective leading edges dominated.
 Later, forged and milled metal propellers prevailed, especially aluminum alloys with steel hubs.
 Today, fiber composites (CFRP/GFRP) are widespread: they combine low weight with high dimensional stability and enable optimized blade profiles.
+Contemporary blade shapes often feature swept tips or scimitar geometries to reduce compressibility losses and tonal noise.
 Configurations range from two-blade fixed-pitch propellers through multi-blade variable systems to large-diameter slow-flyer propellers for UAVs.
 In test environments, propellers are operated in single- and multi-engine configurations on massive concrete foundations, often in acoustic enclosures or wind tunnels whose deconstructable design should be planned for future repurposing.

 Design, materials and manufacturing